 - Not portable.

-magnifying glass, hands free large magnifying glass for reading books and lighted magnifiers
+magnifying glass, hands free large magnifying glass for reading books, reading magnifier on stand and lighted magnifiers

 for reading newspapers.

 Our large reading magnifier selection

 can help those with presbyopia and macular degeneration.

 Field Of View: The size of the area being magnified when viewing